LimbicAI/backend-code-challenge/README.md

 ## Requirements:

-- You should take concurrency issues into consideration, eg multiple concurrent updates;
-- It must be production quality according to your understanding of it - tests, README, etc.
+- It must be production quality according to your understanding of it - tests, Docker, README, etc.

 ## General notes: